hchiam/AssistantAppWorkshop/00-setup.md

 ![](screenshots/00-setup/10-dialogflow-enable-inline-editor.markedup.png)
 - Enable the Inline Editor.
-- Copy [the scaffold code](code/scaffold.js) into the editor.
+- Replace the code in the editor with [scaffold.js](code/scaffold.js).
-- Change the editor to package.json tab.
+- Switch to the `package.json` tab in the editor.
-- Copy [the package code](code/package.json) into the editor.
+- Replace the code in the editor with [package.json](code/package.json).

 ![](screenshots/00-setup/11-dialogflow-deploy-inline-editor.markedup.png)
 - Click on the "Deploy" button.